-- "Phillumeny"
+- "Phillumeny" is the

-The oldest branch of the hobby is the collecting of the removable
+oldest branch of the hobby is the collecting of the removable

 labels from matchboxes.
 This started in the latter 1800's and

-the boxes, themselves, then became collectible.
+boxes, themselves, then became collectible.

 -

-- In North America,
+- In North

 Invented by American Joshua Pusey in 1892, Diamond Match Co.